What would you tell a rookie version of yourself?

 4. Tell the truth.
 There is considerable satisfaction in looking someone in the eye, with confidence, and saying, “Have you ever known me to lie?”

 5. Expect people to lie to you.
 This, unfortunately, includes other cops.
-That they do this does not make it all right for you to do the same.
+That they do this does not make it okay for you to do the same.

 6. In a similar vein, some cops will expect you to lie for them.
 They will characterize this as “having their back” or “doing the right thing.”
 Don’t compound their mistakes with some of your own.